ljongkind/cripchorder/README.md

 ### About nice!nano v2
 USB-C 'brain piece' for the keyboard.
-It also makes wireless BLE connectivity possible.
+It utilizes the ZMK firmware.
+The ZMK manual is here: https://zmk.dev/docs It also makes wireless BLE connectivity possible if paired with a battery.
 BLE = Bluetooth Low Energy.
-So it doesn't drain its battery that hard.
+So it doesn't drain the battery that hard.

 ## To Do